erfanresume/DigitalSystemDesign/README.md

 ## Explanation of each modeule
 ### D Flip Flop
 A D (Data or Delay) Flip-Flop is a digital memory circuit that stores a single bit of data.
 It has a clock input and stores the data present at the "D" input when the clock edge (usually rising) occurs.
 The stored value is then output at "Q".
+### Fifo Buffer
+A 32-bit FIFO (First-In, First-Out) buffer is a type of memory structure that stores 32-bit wide data and ensures that the first piece of data written to the buffer is the first to be read.
+It operates on the principle of sequential access, where data is processed in the same order it was received, making it ideal for streamlining data flow in systems that require ordered processing.
 ### Fifo Controller
 A 32-bit FIFO (First-In, First-Out) Controller manages data flow in a FIFO buffer with 32-bit wide data.
 It ensures that data is read and written in the order it was received, useful in data storage or buffering between systems operating at different speeds.
 ### Free Running Binary Counter